QuellingBlade/tool-bar-hoc/README.md

        }
      ]
     layout: {string} 'action, radio, select, checkbox, search, confirm' //default value

-      // If there is no `confirm` value, when (radio, select, checkbox, search) value changes,it will emit input directly
+      // If there is no `confirm` type, when (radio, select, checkbox, search) value changes, it will emit input directly

-      // If there is 'confirm' value, the inner value change will be delayed until the confirm button is clicked.
+      // If there is 'confirm' type, the inner value change will be delayed until the confirm button is clicked.
-      // 如果layout里没有confirm的时，则内部的value变化（radio, select, checkbox, search）都会直接emit input事件，
-      // 而如果layout里有confirm的时，则内部的value变化会推迟到confirm button被点击的时候
  ```
 ## Others
   you could try more usage by reading the source code.
-  通过阅读源代码来尝试更多用法。